tirameshu/SIA-Internship/Journals.md

 # 10 June

+## Learning
+- Information like `remote_user` and `ansible_become_pass` (under vars) can be included  under hostfile vars, and ansible will retrieve them automatically.
+- Basic config file to work on any new switch, requires checking.

 ## Questions

 ### Q1: What to do with `command timeout`?

 ### Q2: Any bugs with my existing playbooks?

+### Q3: Email: bitbucket https cutover??

+## To Do
+- Try different users and permissions on BitBucket
+- Use playbooks on multiple hosts